pslusarz/nara-rolls-notebooks/readme.md

 Note, these notebooks have not been run in this environment and may need some massaging to get going.
 I'm moving them here from another project.
 Also note, how there's a chdir command at the start of every notebook.
 For some reason that was the only way I could get it to work in intellij, since the starting directory always seems to be system root.
 You will need to modify that, depending on the project location.

-Before you start, set environment variable 'export PIPENV_VENV_IN_PROJECT=1' and run 'pipenv install'.
+Before you start, set environment variable 'export PIPENV_VENV_IN_PROJECT=1' (and maybe 'export PIPENV_IGNORE_VIRTUALENVS=1') and run 'pipenv install'.

 To run chatgpt code, need .env file with a line "OPENAI_API_KEY="